janmisiurek/yutb/README.md

 ## Environment Variables

 The application needs several environment variables to function correctly.
-These variables include the Flask application name, the database URL, the OpenAI API key, AWS credentials, and others.
+These variables include the database URL, the OpenAI API key, AWS credentials, and others.

 You will find an `example.env` file in the root of the repository.
 Make a copy of this file, name it `.env`, and fill in the values for each environment variable: